Actindo-AG/Documentation/PIM/API/02_GetStarted.md

     The client ID for the Core1 must comply with the following requirements:
     - between 4 and a 31 characters long
-    - allowed characters include upper and lower cases letters, numbers, underscore, and hyphen
+    - allowed characters include upper and lower cases letters, numbers, and underscore
     - beginning with a letter

-[comment]: <> (Underscore und hyphen?
-Stimmt das?
-Wahrscheinlich auch mit einer Zahl am Anfang möglich laut Oli.
+[comment]: <> (Wahrscheinlich auch mit einer Zahl am Anfang möglich laut Oli.
 Evtl. von Devs oder ImSpecs testen/bestätigen lassen und dementsprechend anpassen!
 UI muss verbessert werden, da Toggle darunter auch nicht funktioniert.)

 4. If available in your version, leave the toggle *Only authentication scopes open ID profile e-mail.
 You will not be able to call any methods besides getting profile data" disabled.